Rational O(2)-Equivariant Spectra: Rational O(2) --Spectra

-\begin{definition} Define $\cscr$ to be the set consisting of the cyclic groups and $SO(2)$, this is a family of subgroups (that is, $\cscr$ is closed under conjugation and subgroups).
-Let $\dscr$ be the complement of $\cscr$ in the set of all (closed) subgroups of $O(2)$. \end{definition}
+\begin{definition} Define $\ccal$ to be the set consisting of the finite cyclic groups and $\torus$.
+This set is a family in the sense that it is closed under conjugation and taking subgroups.
+Let $\dcal$ be the complement of $\ccal$ in the set of all (closed) subgroups of $O(2)$. \end{definition}